Cloud-Native-Aalborg/Meetup-1/README.md

 ## Closing remarks
 K3s is not HA ready yet - but it makes a great little tool for testing kubernetes (and it runs a raspberry pi).
+K3s has an open port for the api by default, please check if running anything in the public cloud.

 ## Links